maltezfaria/LevelSetMethods.jl/docs/src/index.md

 ## Installation

-Run the following command on a Julia REPL:
+To install the library, run the following command on a Julia REPL:

 ```julia
 using Pkg; Pkg.add("LevelSetMethods")